Developing SSE Type MCP Services

 ```

-Next, we can develop API interfaces based on our needs.
-For example, we can develop a chat interface to receive user questions, then call the MCP client's tools, sending the tool invocation results and historical messages to the LLM for processing to obtain the final result.
+Next, we will develop API interfaces based on our own needs.
+For example, we will develop a chat interface to receive user questions, then call the tools of the MCP client, sending the tool call results and historical messages to the LLM for processing to obtain the final result.
 The code is as follows:

 ```typescript